 - Turnips - OMG you guys, I had no idea how much I liked turnips until I got them fresh from my CSA.
 They soak up the flavors of stir fry sauce perfectly.

 - Ginger - Fresh ginger root works best here, but I'm not beyond shortcuts 😉 If you have a ginger paste on hand, you can use that too.
-I always have the kind from the Ginger People in my fridge.
+I usually have the kind from the Ginger People in my fridge.

-- Coconut oil - For the cooking the veggies.
+- Coconut oil

 - Coconut or brown sugar - Just a bit of coconut or brown sugar balances out the salt and spice.